-It is a good idea to contact Duns & Bradstreet to establish a Duns number when you launch your business name as a Limited Liability Company or Corporation.
-Getting a number is the first step to build your business credit with Dun & Bradstreet.
+It is a good idea to contact Dun Bradstreet to establish a Dun’s identification number when you establish your business name as a Limited Liability Company or Corporation.
+Getting a number is first step to build your business credit with Dun Bradstreet.

 Your personal credit will impact your business credit far more than your business credit will ever impact any personal financing you’re trying to acquire.
-Many business loan products look at the business owner’s personal credit to determine creditworthiness because the lender is trying to understand the owner’s credit behavior.
+A lot of business loan products look at the business owner’s personal credit to determine credit worthiness because the lender is trying to establish the credit behavior of the owner.
 A business owner’s personal credit will impact business financing offers.
 Personal credit cards, personal auto financing, and mortgages sometimes will request income verifications that may include business financial statements such as business bank statements and business tax returns, so keep that in mind.

 The Bottom Line When it Comes to Business Credit

 Establishing business credit will help you secure better terms with your vendors and suppliers to secure better terms when the time comes when you need business financing for working capital, equipment, expansion, or other business opportunities.

 An excellent business credit rating will help you save money, keep the cash flow of the business healthy, or help obtain assets to help the company grow.
 Having bad business credit will limit your ability to obtain business financing in the future.